EFFTRAN/EFFTRAN.github.io/README.md

 EFFTRAN uses and embedded copy of the XCOM package (Berger and Hubbel, 1987) as a source of the cross-section data on photon interactions.
 The KORDATEN database (Arnold and Sima, 2004) serves as a source of nuclear decay data.

-To get your copy of EFFTRAN follow [this link](https://efftran.github.io/EFFTRAN.zip).
+To get your copy of EFFTRAN follow this link.
+MEFFTRAN can be downloaded from ...

 ### Literature